dermatologist/dhti/README.md

 * Let's install the conch here:https://github.com/dermatologist/openmrs-esm-genai
 * This conch is a minimal Q&A interface for OpenMRS using the elixir above for Q&A on patient records.

-`dhti-cli conch install -g https://github.com/dermatologist/openmrs-esm-genai.git -b refactor-2 -n openmrs-esm-genai`
+`dhti-cli conch install -g https://github.com/dermatologist/openmrs-esm-genai.git -n openmrs-esm-genai`

-We can also install from a dev folder
+We can also install from a dev folder after cloning the repository (-e <path>):

-`dhti-cli conch install -e ~/repos/openmrs-esm-genai -n openmrs-esm-genai -v 0.0.1`
+`dhti-cli conch install -e ../openmrs-esm-genai -n openmrs-esm-genai -v 0.0.1`

 ### Create new docker container
 `dhti-cli docker -n beapen/conch-test:1.0 -t conch`